dotnet/docs-maui/docs/essentials/permissions.md

 ---
-title: "Xamarin.Essentials: Permissions"
+title: "Permissions"
-description: "This document describes the Permissions class in Xamarin.Essentials, which provides the ability to check and request runtime permissions."
+description: "Describes the Permissions class in Microsoft.Maui.Essentials, which provides the ability to check and request runtime permissions." ms.date: 01/04/2021
-author: jamesmontemagno
-ms.author: jamont
-ms.custom: video
-ms.date: 01/04/2021
-no-loc: [Xamarin.Forms, Xamarin.Essentials]
+no-loc: ["Microsoft.Maui", "Microsoft.Maui.Essentials"]
 ---

-# Xamarin.Essentials: Permissions
+# Permissions

-The **Permissions** class provides the ability to check and request runtime permissions.
+The `Permissions` class provides the ability to check and request runtime permissions.

 ## Get started